emrehancetin/CS394/README.md

 It is recommended that you download the main branch as a zip file from the current github link provided to you (https://github.com/emrehancetin/CS394) and open it in Android Studio.
 After your Build and Gradle operations, you can run the MainActivity class and launch the App on the emulator.

 ### ~ Emrehan ÇETİN
-General structure, development environment arrangement and navigation process
+General structure, development environment arrangement and navigation process.
+Authentication and firestore operations and their usage in the application.

 ### ~ Mustafa Berkay ERDURAN
-General application design
+General application design .
+GUI development and bug fixing.

 ### ~ Emre Can KARATAŞ
-General data operations, model and adapter process
+General data operations, model and adapter process.
+Get data from API.